MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 # Microsoft Entra ID Governance Alerting

-Microsoft Entra ID Governance makes it easy to alert people in your organization when they need to take action (ex: approve a request for access to a resource) or when a business process is not functioning properly (ex: new hires are not getting provisioned).
+Microsoft Entra ID Governance makes it easy to alert people in your organization when they need to take action (ex: approve a request for access to a resource) or when a business process isn't functioning properly (ex: new hires aren't getting provisioned).

 The following table outlines some of the standard notifications that Microsoft Entra ID Governance provides, the target persona in an organization, where they would expect to be alerted, and how quickly they would be alerted.